mmeyer2k/dcrypt/README.md

 The primary features of dcrypt's block cipher engine are:
 - Elegent API helps keep your code readable, auditable and understandable
 - Allows custom combinations of encryption and hashing algorithms to fit different purposes
-- Ciphertext, authentication tag (if present), IV and HMAC are all packed into a single string for simplicity
+- Ciphertext, authentication tag, IV and HMAC are all packed into a single string for simplicity
 - Strongly random initialization vectors are generated with `random_bytes()`
+- Does not perform encoding of input/output for maximum flexibility
 - SHA256 (default) HMAC checksums are verified before decryption using a time-safe equivalence function

 ### AES-256-GCM Encryption
 PHP 7.1 comes with support for new AEAD encryption modes, GCM being considered the best of these.
 Small authentication tags are selected because dcrypt already provides SHA-256 HMAC based authentication.
 Using this mode essentially adds an extra 32 bit checksum to the ciphertext.
+**When in doubt, use this class**

 ```php
 $encrypted = \Dcrypt\AesGcm::encrypt($plaintext, $password);